smahmud/youtube-content-pipeline/docs/README.md

 ## 📈 Milestone Status

 ### ✅ Completed
-Initial CLI-based YouTube audio extractor with MP3 conversion
+- Initial CLI-based YouTube audio extractor with MP3 conversion
-Local video support for MP4 ingestion
+- Local video support for MP4 ingestion
-Retry logic and logging hardening with yt-dlp integration
+- Retry logic and logging hardening with yt-dlp integration
-Post-merge cleanup and changelog recovery
+- Post-merge cleanup and changelog recovery
-Metadata extraction and schema enforcement
+- Metadata extraction and schema enforcement
-Architecture overhaul and multi-agent readiness
+- Architecture overhaul and multi-agent readiness

-### 🔨 In Progress
-- Finalizing `breaking/architecture-overhaul`
-- Scaffolding documentation suite
-- Preparing release `v0.4.0`
+- Transcriber functionality with Whisper adapter, transcript normalization, and schema persistence

+---

 ### 🧭 Upcoming

-- 🎙️ Transcribe audio to text using platform-agnostic modules
+- 🔧 Refactor CLI into modular subcommands with `cli/` folder, improving maintainability and contributor onboarding
 - 🤖 Summarize transcripts with LLMs to generate highlights, tags, and metadata
 - 📝 Format outputs for publishing (blogs, threads, chapters, SEO)
 - 📦 Archive and index enriched content in a searchable store
-- 🧠 Integrate MCP server for agent routing, retries, and tagging
+- 🧠 Integrate MCP server into extraction and transcription workflows
 - 🖥️ Build a GUI for reviewing and editing metadata
 - 📊 Add real-time observability: logging, tracing, and metrics